Introducing Future Fonts

 Everything is in progress.

 With a lot of hard work, hope, and love, we are very excited to open up our latest project, Future Fonts!
-It’s a new marketplace for typefaces in progress, as well as a community of designers who create and use typefaces.
+It’s a new marketplace to shop experimental typefaces, as well as a community of designers who create and use typefaces.
 It’s a way to gain access to interesting typographic styles sooner, and help fund the long process type designers undertake.

 What’s been really special as Future Fonts has taken shape is being a part of this talented, supportive, slightly rebellious crew of typeface designers.
 We are also so thankful for the design community’s enthusiasm towards us building it and pumped to see all these freakin’ awesome new typefaces!
-Now that Future Fonts is available we can’t wait to see all the creative ways friends across design disciplines use these typefaces!
+Here’s an overview of what it is all about.

 The Freshest Type